Vatajankoski optimizes Kankaanpää district heating system with Gradyent's real-time Digital Twin

 Clock

-3 min read
+5 min read

 Challenge

-Vatajankoski is a Finnish new energy company that delivers heat to around 12,000 customers across the cities of Kankaanpää and Niinisalo, supplying approximately 80 GWh of thermal energy annually.
-Vatajankoski has an ambitious sustainability agenda focused on achieving set CO2 emission reduction targets.
+Vatajankoski is a Finnish new energy company that delivers heat to around 8,000 customers across the cities of Kankaanpää and Niinisalo, supplying approximately 80 GWh of thermal energy annually.

-To reduce heat losses, energy costs, and CO2 emissions all at once, Vatajankoski needed a solution that would enable a real-time network overview and operational excellence far beyond what traditional software tools allow.
+Vatajankoski has an ambitious plan to cut all CO2 emissions from Kankaanpää and Niinisalo district heating network.
+To reduce heat losses, energy costs, and CO2 emissions all at once, the company needed a solution that would enable a real-time network overview and operational excellence far beyond what traditional software tools allow.

 Solution

-Insights that enable real-time network optimisation
+Insights that enable real-time network optimization

-The operating schedule is updated every 15 minutes to ensure that the optimisation accounts for changes to the forecasted heat demand, fuel cost, and electricity price - all the while ensuring that every customer receives their contracted temperatures, and all source limitations are respected.
+The operating schedule is updated every 15 minutes to ensure that the optimization accounts for changes to the forecasted heat demand, fuel cost, and electricity price – all the while ensuring that every customer receives their contracted temperatures, and all source limitations are respected.

-User performance monitoring and improvement
+System performance monitoring and improvement

 Quote